-Here are the basic steps for cleaning baby eyes, baby ears and baby noses:
+Here are the basic steps for cleaning your baby’s eyes, ears and nose:

-- Soak one cotton ball in some warm water and squeeze out extra water.
+- Soak the cotton ball or cloth in some warm water and squeeze out extra water.

 - Clean the corners of your baby’s eyes, wiping gently from the inside corners to the outside corners.

 - Wipe gently around each nostril to get rid of mucus.
-It’s best not to put anything inside your baby’s nostrils (including cotton buds).
+It’s best not to put anything inside your baby’s nostrils.
 This can hurt the lining of the nose and cause bleeding.

 - Wipe behind your baby’s ears and around the outside of each ear.
-Be careful not to stick anything (including cotton buds) inside her ear, because it’s very easy to cause damage.
+Don’t stick anything inside your baby’s ears, because it’s very easy to cause damage.

 - Wipe gently under your baby’s chin and neck, making sure you wipe between the folds of skin.

 - Gently pat your baby’s skin dry using a soft towel.
-Make sure you dry under the skin folds and behind his ears.
+Make sure you dry under the skin folds and behind your baby’s ears.

-Your baby might get upset when you try to clean her face.
-Talking gently to her or singing a song can help with this.
+Babies can get upset when you try to clean their face.
+Talking gently to your baby or singing a song can help with this.

 Newborns often have snuffly breathing when they’re overstimulated or tired.
 This is because they have very narrow nasal passages.
 If you notice your newborn sneezing a lot, don’t worry.
 This is normal and helps your baby get rid of mucus from their nose.